-Our body is exposed to thousands of germs everyday such as bacteria and viruses that are dying to get inside us and take over.
-The only defence against them is the immune system – a complex army of warriors that protects us.
+Our body is exposed to thousands of germs every day such as bacteria and viruses that are dying to get inside us and take over.
+The only defense against them is the immune system – a complex army of warriors that protects us.

 Inflammation is an important immune system function.
 It is the process by which the body’s white blood cells and substances they produce protect us from the infection with foreign organisms, such as bacteria and viruses.
 Most people are familiar with the kind of painful inflammation that occurs due to accidents and athletic injuries.

 While inflammation helps fight disease and protect parts of the body, it also suspends the body’s normal immune response and certain metabolic processes.
 In the short term, this is not a problem but in the long term, it causes progressive damage.
 It can cause serious damage to the body.
 Inflammation has been linked to major diseases such as Alzheimer’s, arthritis, cancer, diabetes, heart disease and signs of aging.